MUSHROOM WORLD

 Galerina

 The mushrooms in the Galerina genus typically have a conical to bell-shaped cap, a slender stalk and gills that are attached to the stem.
+The caps can range from light to dark brown and may be smooth, striated, or scaly.
 They obtain nutrients from decomposing organic matter, meaning they often grow on tree stumps.

 Hypholoma